watson-developer-cloud/assistant-simple/README.md

     cf login
     ```

-1. Create an instance of the Watson Assistant service in IBM Cloud.
+1. Create an instance of the Watson Assistant service in IBM Cloud (our CLI is being updated, for now, use the `create-service` conversation command).
 For example:

     ```bash
     cf create-service conversation free my-watson-assistant-service